-You may or may not be allowed to present oral argument.
-In a civil traffic appeal, the Superior Court usually makes its decision by reviewing the traffic court's record and reading the parties' memoranda.
-At times, the court will allow the parties to present their side of the story in person at oral argument.
+If you requested oral argument in the caption of your Memorandum, the Superior Court will set a time for the parties to appear to discuss the facts and arguments made in the written briefs.
 The parties will not be allowed to call witnesses or otherwise present new evidence during the oral argument.
 The parties' presentations may be limited to five (5) or ten (10) minutes.